Pitmaster BBQ Chicken Thighs (above)

 Barbecue Rub & Sauce Tube (left)

 Stuck for inspiration on where to start?
 This handy tube provides the perfect starter kit, to really get you going in the garden this summer.
-It has one BBQ sauce (our best seller), one chilli jam and two Dry Spice Rubs.
-Both 'Pitmaster' and 'Smokey Chipotle BBQ' are award-winning rubs.
-You might find this tube also makes the perfect foodie gift too.
+It contains 1 BBQ sauce (Chipotle & Bourbon- our best seller), 1 chilli jam and 2 Spice Rubs; 'Pitmaster' and 'Smokey Chipotle BBQ' are award-winners.
+This tube also makes the perfect present too.

 Looking for some inspiration?
 Want to spice it up in the kitchen…bring a little fire back into your cooking?
 Look no further then Smokey’s ideas board.
 Why not get in touch and tell us what you have been up to in the kitchen.